Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

-Nonetheless, in 2019's final quarter, Buffett initiated a 18.9 million-share position, then added another 3 million shares (15%) to give him nearly 22 million shares.
-And he added to that position during Q3 2020, upping his stake by roughly 13% to almost 25 million shares.
+Nonetheless, in 2019's final quarter, Buffett initiated a 18.9 million-share position, then added another 3 million shares (15%) in Q2 2020 to give him nearly 22 million shares.
+He added to the position again during the third quarter, upping his stake by another 13% to almost 25 million shares.

-Also, don't sleep on Kroger.
+Don't sleep on KR.
 Believe it or not, it's one of the largest retailers in the world.
-Kroger has roughly 2,750 retail food stores operating under such banners as Dillons, Ralph's, Harris Teeter and its namesake brand, as well as 1,575 gas stations and even 170 jewelry stores under banners including Fred Meyer Jewelers and Littman Jewelers.
+Kroger has roughly 2,750 retail food stores operating under such banners as Dillons, Ralph's, Harris Teeter and its namesake brand, as well as 1,585 gas stations and even 170 jewelry stores under banners including Fred Meyer Jewelers and Littman Jewelers.